 Portree is a charming harbour and is the bustling capitol of the island.
 With it's colourful waterfront and many cafes, shops, restaurants it is a great base from where to explore the Isle of Skye.

 Food & Drink

-There's a Co-op supermarket in Portree where you get a picnic lunch and snacks for the walk before setting off.
-There isn't anywhere to eat along the way so do take enough a water for an entire day's walk.
-On arriving back in Portree you will see plenty of cafes, shops and restaurants; in the busy summer season we recommend calling ahead to make a booking for your evening meal.
+There's a Co-Op supermarket in Portree where you get a picnic lunch and snacks for the walk before setting off.
+There isn't anywhere to eat along the way so make sure bring enough a water for the hike.
+On arriving back in Portree you will find plenty of cafes, shops and restaurants; in the busy summer season we recommend calling ahead to make a booking for your evening meal.